ForumShah8/summer-break/README.md

 <h4>Steps to run and test the code:</h4>
 <ul>
 <li>Make sure the data.csv file, test.sh file and the solution.py file all in same folder.</li>
-<li>Navigate to the directory containing these files and open the bash terminal there.</li>
+<li>Navigate to the directory containing these files and open the terminal there.</li>
 <li>Start the Flask app by running the following command in terminal:

 ```commandline